2013 Alumni Association Awards

 Eloise Stevens is this year's recipient of the Outstanding Educator Award, the Alumni Association's newest award to honor both the College's history as a teacher training institution and the many, many teachers who have graduated from MCLA.
 Stevens graduated from North Adams State College in 1978 with a bachelor's degree in education, and in 2008, Eloise earned her master's in education from MCLA.

 Stevens recently retired as executive director of the Berkshire Head Start, a post she held for over 20 years.
 She has worked in the early childhood education field for more than 35 years, impacting the lives of countless families in Northern Berkshire County.
 Stevens has served on many boards including The Salvation Army, Community Partnerships for Children Early Childhood Advisory Council, and Allocations Committee of the Northern Berkshire United Way.

 Jerry Desmarais is this year's recipient of the Outstanding Service to the College Award.
 He graduated from North Adams State College in 1974 with a bachelor's degree in business administration.
 Over the years, Desmarias has held many major roles at the College including director of admission, director of financial aid, and treasurer, a post he held for the past 16 years until his retirement in early October.

 Desmarais has been an advocate for his fellow alumni and the activities of the Alumni Association by participating in events and encouraging alumni to come back to campus for alumni and campus events.

 Young Alumnus Award

-Rachel Dayton Churchill is the recipient of the first ever Young Alumnus Award.
-Rachel graduated from MCLA summa cum laude in 2006 with a Bachelor of Arts degree in history and minors in physics, political science, and English.
+Maura Mills is this year's recipient of the Young Alumnus Award.
+Mills graduated from MCLA in 2005 with a bachelor's degree in psychology and English and minors in women's studies and business.